Joeccp/SBA/docs/ticket.md

 OR

 Login as an **administrator**, enter mode `7`(Check ticket information), ALL ACTIVE tickets information will be printed.
+Admin can also see the number of tickets active and the total number of tickets sold historically.

 > **Note**
 >